ikergarcia1996/ikergarcia1996.github.io/experience.md

       <h3 class="card-title">Prize for the most relevant research for the development of the Basque Country (IkerGazte 2021)</h3>
       <p class="meta">Udabiltza</p>
       <p class="meta">Jul.
 2021</p>
-      <p>Associated with UPV/EHU.
-The paper "Twitterreko Euskal Komunitatearen Eduki Azterketa Pandemia Garaian" was awarded the prize for the most relevant research for the development of the Basque Country at IkerGazte 2021.</p>
+      <p>The paper "Twitterreko Euskal Komunitatearen Eduki Azterketa Pandemia Garaian" was awarded the prize for the most relevant research for the development of the Basque Country at IkerGazte 2021.</p>
     </div>
   </div>